HappyBeautysmile/findingERC721/README.md

 # hack721

-Hack721 is an ERC721 token and a Smartc
+Hack721 is an ERC721 token

 -----------------------